-OLYMPIC FORMAT (2/5/4) - In the 2/5/4 format, athletes perform 2 runs of 45 seconds each, followed by 5 single trick attempts.
-The Top 4 scores from all 7 attempts are added for the final overall score.
+OLYMPIC FORMAT (2/5/3)- In the Olympic format, athletes perform 2 runs of 45 seconds each, followed by 5 single trick attempts.
+The best run's score together with 2 best single trick attempts scores count for the final aggregated overall score.

 Each athlete in a competition heat performs a single attempt at a time; the next athlete follows him/her in the heat starting order.
 This continues until all athletes finish their 2 runs and 5 individual trick attempts.
-In 2/5/4 format, both of the runs, and each of the five single tricks, are judged using a point scale from 0.00 to 10.00.
-The highest and lowest scores for each run or trick are dropped, and the remaining three scores are added and then averaged to two decimal numbers.
+In the Olympic format, both of the runs, and each of the five single tricks, are judged using a point scale from 0.00 to 100.00 with the use of two decimal numbers.
+The highest and lowest scores for each run or trick are dropped, and the remaining three scores are added and then averaged to two decimal numbers without any "rounding of numbers".
 Each athlete is scored for each run and every single trick.
 Athletes will have a total of seven scores.

-The best 4 scores are added together to establish the athlete's overall score and ranking in each event phase.
+The best run's score together with 2 best single trick attempts scores are added together to establish the athlete's overall score and ranking in each event phase.